JOBIN02/HR_Chatbot/README.md

 # Run the Streamlit app
 streamlit run app.py

-Your browser will open with the chat interface at http://localhost:8501.
+Your browser will open with the chat interface at https://hrchatbot-doyzhqzgzyo6jkgwks5ji4.streamlit.app.

 **API Documentation**

-The backend provides RESTful endpoints.
-Interactive documentation is also available via Swagger UI at http://127.0.0.1:8000/docs.

 GET /employees/search
 Performs a simple keyword search over the employee dataset.